 Brazilian Waxing Step 1 – Length Matters, Trim the Desired Area

-Like any great artist you must first prepare your canvas, and that primarily involves the length of your public hair.
+Like any great artist, you must first prepare your canvas, and that primarily involves the length of your pubic hair.
 Waxing the wrong length of hair can be excruciatingly painful.
 If your hair is too short, the wax may not pull out all of the hairs and can leave others just partially removed.
 That can lead to infections.
 If your hair is too long, it may not properly align in the wax; that can result in extra pain during removal and require multiple pulls.
 Not fun.

 Pubic hair should be roughly a quarter of an inch long to get the best results with a Brazilian wax.
 If you have shaved your pubic hair previously, start allowing the hair to grow out a week before the waxing.
 If you don’t shave, start measuring and trimming a few days before the waxing.
-However you approach the task, make sure all hairs are roughly a quarter of an inch long.
+However, you approach the task, make sure all hairs are roughly a quarter of an inch long.

 Brazilian Waxing Step 2 – Gathering the Required Supplies